jamesw201/infrastructure-graph/README.md

 [ ] create security policies which run against the AST [ ] create react diagrams from the output of the AST

+[ ] show security violations on the react FE, overlays will highlight the offending resources and show a code snippet of the offending template lines

 [ ] deploy to lambda function
 [ ] query the AST
 [ ] create SRE pipeline including notebooks and Slack alarm posts